thosgood/this-weeks-finds/markdown/201-250/week202.md

 analogous operations.
 This means that instead of merely proving *equations* between generating functions, we can construct *isomorphisms* between their underlying structure types - which imply such equations, but are worth much more.
-It\'s like the difference between knowing two things are equal and knowing a specific reason WHY they\'re equal!
+It's like the difference between knowing two things are equal and knowing a specific reason WHY they're equal!

-Of course, this business of replacing equations by isomorphisms is called \"categorification\".
+Of course, this business of replacing equations by isomorphisms is called "categorification".
 In this lingo, structure types are categorified power series, just as finite sets are categorified natural numbers.